hyper-object/2026-ICASSP-SPGC/README.md

 Two tracks are offered.
 Both aim to reconstruct high-fidelity hyperspectral cubes spanning 400–1000 nm (61 bands).

-- Track 1 — Spectral Reconstruction from Mosaic Images
+- **Track 1 — Spectral Reconstruction from Mosaic Images**
-  - Input: single-channel spectral mosaic image (one band per pixel).
+  - Input: single-plane mosaic image (H×W×1) with a 2×2 CFA pattern (RGGB).
-  - Output: full hyperspectral cube with C = 61 bands.
+  - Output: hyperspectral reflectance cube (H×W×61) in [0, 1].

-- Track 2 — Joint Spatial & Spectral Super-Resolution
+- **Track 2 — Joint Spatial & Spectral Super-Resolution**
   - Input: low-resolution RGB image captured with a commodity camera.
   - Output: high-resolution hyperspectral cube with C ≫ 3 and spatial upscaling.

-Ranking uses a composite score that aggregates RMSE, SAM, PSNR, SSIM, and EGRAS.
+Submissions are ranked by Spectral-Spatial-Color (SSC) score, range in [0,1].
+- Spectral: SAM, SID, ERGAS
+- Spatial: PSNR, SSIM on a standardized sRGB render (D65, CIE 1931 2°)
+- Color: ΔE00 on the same sRGB render

 ## How to participate